Autism Spectrum Disorder (ASD) and Sleep

 - If the routine must be changed, let the child know in advance so that they can mentally prepare for the disruption.
 Alter the checklist ahead of time to reflect these changes.

 Therapy interventions are often effective, but some children may not respond as well to them.
-If this is the case, then parents may want to consider some sort of pharmacological treatment.
-In lieu of prescription pills, the two options below are considered the most suitable route for children with ASD — though parents should not give either of these to their child before consulting a physician:
+If this is the case, then parents may want to consider certain dietary supplements, the two options below are considered the most suitable route for children with ASD — though parents should not give either of these to their child before consulting a physician:

 - Melatonin: As mentioned above, children with ASD often experience circadian rhythm disruption that can lead to low melatonin levels.
 Melatonin supplements are widely available over-the-counter, and can help boost deficient melatonin levels.
 They also carry a low dependency risk and few adverse side effects, though nausea, diarrhea, and dizziness may occur.